 - Capitalize on recent technology advances and anticipated new technology developments facilitated by the program to deliver detailed, integrated functional and anatomical neural circuit maps in multiple organ systems; develop/pilot novel electrode designs, surgical procedures, and stimulation protocols leveraging insights from the functional maps and the initiatives described below

 - Partner with industry and FDA to explore utility of existing, approved devices to address new, small-market indications

-- Assemble data from other SPARC initiatives into a coordinated data resource, develop user-friendly computational tools, and incorporate new computer modeling methods for the wider research community
+- Assemble data from other SPARC initiatives into a public data resource; develop user-friendly computational tools, and incorporate new computer modeling methods for the wider research community